-With National Honey Bee Day coming up on the 18th of August we had to share the BEE-autiful story behind the organisation that creates our much loved (and super tasty) handcrafted jam.
+With National Honey Bee Day coming up on the 18 August we had to share the BEE-autiful story behind the organisation that creates our much loved (and super tasty) handcrafted jam.

 Established in 1945, Heather Hills Farm is a traditional, family-run honey farm based in the Highlands of Perthshire.
 They specialise in a selection of honeys and handcrafted preserves made with locally-grown fruit pollinated by their own bees.
 Working extensively with passionate local berry growers, they started off with just one hive but now have 1300 across Perthshire and Deeside!